-The affirmative vote of a majority of the votes cast at the Annual Meeting or represented by proxy at the Annual Meeting is required to approve item 4, item 5, item 6, item 7 and item 8 above, and any other matter that may properly come before the meeting.
-An abstention on item 4, item 5, item 6, item 7 or item 8 will have no effect on the voting results for those items.
+The affirmative vote of a majority of the votes cast at the Annual Meeting or represented by proxy at the Annual Meeting is required to approve item 7 and item 8 above, and any other matter that may properly come before the meeting.
+An abstention on item 7 or item 8 will have no effect on the voting results for those items.